csalzano/fix-wpe-multisite-admin-bar/README.md

-# fix-wpe-multisite-admin-bar
+# Fix WP Engine Multisite Admin Bar

-WP Engine's admin bar menu includes an Empty Caches link that errors for all users except Super Admins.
-This is a fix.
+This WordPress plugin fixes a bug in the WP Engine Quick Links admin bar.
+In multisite installations, all users except Super Admins reach an error message when clicking the Empty Caches menu item.
+This plugin prevents that error and empties the WP Engine Varnish and memcached caches no matter who clicks Empty Caches.